Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 That's good.

-As bullets easily pierced the armour plating and the thick armoured glass broke into jagged splinters when struck.
+and the thick armored glass broke into jagged splinters when struck.

-I invented the death car.
+I invented the death card.

 So then he sort of disappears in history for a little bit.

-sadly, all good things must come to an end.
+Sadly, all good things must come to an end.

-And magic, I know, I'm so sorry.
+I know, I'm so sorry.

-Magic Alex died in Athens on the 13th of January, 2017, at the age of 74.
+Magic Alex died in Athens on the 13th of January 2017

 This is going to blow your mind.

-Travis Head is on 74.
+Travis head is on 74.

 That's spooky.

-Do you want to start that entire sentence again so we can edit it?
+Do you want to start that entire sentence again

 All right, everyone.